Tag Archives: market responsiveness index

 A funny thing happens when you face your fears – you grow.

-If you think its time to face your fears and improve your business find out more about our unique customer-centric culture assessment here
+If you think it is time to face your fears and improve your business find out more about our unique customer-centric culture assessment here

 Product Centric Versus Customer Centric – Does it matter?